Eco Neighborhood – Sint Maarten

-- Phase 1A: An outdoor Bazar known as The Keys Market – a local market built out of recycled materials that offers workshop activities, jobs and business opportunities in reducing and upcycling waste.
+- An outdoor Bazar known as The Keys Market – a local market built out of recycled materials that offers workshop activities, jobs and business opportunities in reducing and upcycling waste.
 A plus is that it will provide its own electricity, biogas and have its own waste-(water)-management system.
 There is room to accommodate 40+ flexible stalls.

-- Phase 1B: A food court section built out of 14 modified shipping containers.
+- A food court section built out of 14 modified shipping containers.
 Where each food stall must follow the sustainable dogmas “Reduce and Reuse” by implementing the use of compostable food service, reduce food waste, use organic, free-range and local ingredients wherever possible.
 Food vendors also must sort their waste so it can be reused as far as possible.